earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-07-multispectral-remote-sensing-landsat.md

 * Use the `writeRaster()` function to output your NAIP_ndvi file as a geotiff.
 * Use the `check_create_dir()` function that you created last week to ensure that file goes into an "outputs/naip" directory.

-#### Plots 4 & 5: NDVI Plots + Output Geotiff
+#### Plots 4 & 5: NDVI Plots + Output Geotiff Using Landsat Data

-Create map of NDVI pre and post Cold Springs fire.
+Create map of NDVI pre and post Cold Springs fire using the Landsat data provided in the week_07 data set.
 As you did with the NAIP imagery above, be sure to use the `overlay()` function with the `normalized_diff()` function that you created.

 * Use the `writeRaster()` function to output your landsat_ndvi files (one for pre fire and one for post) as a geotiff.
 * Use the `check_create_dir()` function that you created last week to ensure that the file goes into an "outputs/landsat" directory.

+IMPORTANT: don't forget to label each map appropriately with the date that the data were collected and pre or post fire!

-#### Plot 6 & 7: RGB & CIR Images with Landsat
+#### Plot 6 & 7: RGB & CIR Images Using Landsat Data

 Plot a RGB and CIR image using Landsat data collected pre-fire.